 Copy permalink to share

 Asclepias purpurascens Linnaeus.
 Common name: Purple Milkweed.
 Phenology: (Apr-) May-Jul (-Sep); Jul-Oct.
-Habitat: Openings in moist bottomlands and swamp forests, prairies and meadows (rich, wet to mesic), woodlands, perhaps mostly on soils derived from mafic or calcareous rocks.
+Habitat: Openings in moist bottomlands and swamp forests, prairie and meadows (rich, wet to mesic), woodlands, perhaps mostly on soils derived from mafic or calcareous rocks.
 Distribution: NH and s.
 ON west to WI, IA, and KS, south to NC, nw.
 TN (Chester, Wofford, & Kral 1997), ne.
 AL (Keener et al. 2024), KY, AR, and OK.

 Origin/Endemic status: Native